ErnestoCubo/FirewallManager/README.md

 # FirewallManager

-A comprehensive RESTful API for managing network firewalls, policies, and security rules with many-to-many relationship support.
+A comprehensive RESTful API for managing network firewalls, policies, and security rules with JWT authentication and many-to-many relationship support.

 ## 📋 Table of Contents